vuejs/docs/src/guide/render-function.md

 })
 ```

-That template doesn't feel great.
-It's not only verbose, but we're duplicating `<slot></slot>` for every heading level and will have to do the same when we add the anchor element.
+This template doesn't feel great.
+It's not only verbose, but we're duplicating `<slot></slot>` for every heading level.And when we add the anchor element, we have to again duplicate it in every `v-if/v-else-if` branch.

 While templates work great for most components, it's clear that this isn't one of them.
-So let's try rewriting it with a `render` function:
+So let's try rewriting it with a `render()` function:

 ```js
 const app = Vue.createApp({})